Triassic: Synapsids

 Three therapsid groups survived into the Triassic: dicynodonts, therocephalians, and cynodonts.
 The cynodont Cynognathus was a characteristic top predator in the Olenekian and Anisian of Gondwana.
 Both kannemeyeriiform dicynodonts and gomphodont cynodonts remained important herbivores during much of the period.
 Therocephalians included both large predators (Moschorhinus) and herbivorous forms (bauriids) until their extinction midway through the period.
 Ecteniniid cynodonts played a role as large-sized, cursorial predators in the Late Triassic.
 During the Carnian (early part of the Late Triassic), some advanced cynodonts gave rise to the first mammals.

 During the Triassic, archosaurs displaced therapsids as the largest and most ecologically prolific terrestrial amniotes.
 This "Triassic Takeover" may have contributed to the evolution of mammals by forcing the surviving therapsids and their mammaliaform successors to live as small, mainly nocturnal insectivores.
 Nocturnal life may have forced the mammaliaforms to develop fur and a higher metabolic rate.

 Lagerstätten

-The Monte San Giorgio lagerstätte, now in the Lake Lugano region of northern Italy and Switzerland, was in Triassic times a lagoon behind reefs with an anoxic bottom layer, so there were no scavengers and little turbulence to disturb fossilization, a situation that can be compared to the better-known Jurassic Solnhofen Limestone lagerstätte.
+Two Early Triassic lagerstätten (high-quality fossil beds), the Dienerian aged Guiyang biota and the earliest Spathian aged Paris biota stand out due to their exceptional preservation and diversity.
+They represent the earliest lagerstätten of the Mesozoic era and provide insight into the biotic recovery from the Permian-Triassic mass extinction event.

+The Monte San Giorgio lagerstätte, now in the Lake Lugano region of northern Italy and southern Switzerland, was in Middle Triassic times a lagoon behind reefs with an anoxic bottom layer, so there were no scavengers and little turbulence to disturb fossilization, a situation that can be compared to the better-known Jurassic Solnhofen Limestone lagerstätte.
 The remains of fish and various marine reptiles (including the common pachypleurosaur Neusticosaurus, and the bizarre long-necked archosauromorph Tanystropheus), along with some terrestrial forms like Ticinosuchus and Macrocnemus, have been recovered from this locality.
-All these fossils date from the Anisian/Ladinian transition (about 237 million years ago).
+All these fossils date from the Anisian and Ladinian ages (about 242 Ma ago).